MicrosoftDocs/windows-dev-docs/terminal/tutorials/ssh.md

 # Tutorial: SSH in Windows Terminal

 Windows has a built-in SSH client that you can use in Windows Terminal.
 In this tutorial, you'll learn how to set up a profile in Windows Terminal that uses SSH.
+Note that this feature is in preview.

 ## Access Windows SSH Client